Inqbus/somose/README.md

 #### Installaton

 To use solely the driver copy the file "somose.py" to your controller.
-If you like to have setup-support you may copy "somose_demo.py" as well.
+If you like to have additional setup-support you may copy "somose_demo.py" as well.

 #### Fast pace usage